qualityshepherd/brine/posts/southern_coast.md

 **0208 The Ash King** A scorched forest where ash blankets the ground.
 At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built an ample brugh of ash.
 He flavors a potent wine from the burnt landscape—and insists all visitors drink.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
-Constructed by Ned Greever, whose wife, Ida (`Jaded Ghost, Lovelorn, Snippy`), met her end by jumping to the cliffs below.
-Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.

-The fourth floor still holds Ida Greever's bed; her diary hidden beneath.
-In it, she writes of her true love—the captain of The Crown's Fury.
+The fourth floor still holds Ida Greever's (`Jaded Ghost, Lovelorn, Snippy`) bed; her diary hidden beneath.
+On the cliff's edge, purple bog orchids fade in an ancient bouquet.
+Its card reads "My dearest Ida, Your favorite color.
+I will always love you, Peter".

+Ghosts light the beacon at night, calling a ship from the depths.

+> In her diary, Ida writes of her true love—the captain of The Crown's Fury.
 The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
-Now she and other lost souls light the beacon, calling the ghost ship from the depths.

-> Ida's diary contains a page ripped from a ships log.
+Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
+The diary also contains a page ripped from a ships log.
 It reads: _"Curse those berries—lost two more men this week.
 But the silver sleeps safe beneath the Bone Tree.
 Only the tide knows the way."_ see [#0412].

-On the cliff's edge, purple bog orchids fade in an ancient bouquet.
-Its card reads "My dearest Ida, Your favorite color.
-I will always love you, Peter".

 > **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it. _Life is wasted on the living._